dh-atlas/white-book/Whitebook.md

 Zenzaro, Simone.
 2024\.
 ‘Models for Digital Humanities Tools: Coping with Technological Changes and Obsolescence.’ *International Journal of Information Science and Technology* 8 (2): 1–10. [https://doi.org/10.57675/IMIST.PRSM/ijist-v8i2.283](https://doi.org/10.57675/IMIST.PRSM/ijist-v8i2.283).

 Silén, Petri.
 2024\. *Clean Code Principles And Patterns, 2nd Edition.
-A Software Practitioner's Handbook*.
+A Software Practitioner’s Handbook*.
 Leanpub.

 # **Linked open data** {#linked-open-data}

-According to ([Bizer, Heath, Berners Lee 2009](#bookmark=kix.6qochnc6n848)), the expression Linked Data can be used to define “a set of best practices for publishing and connecting structured data on the Web”.
-Tim Berners-Lee’s guidelines for five-star linked open data have become widely recognized.
+According to ([Bizer, Heath, Berners Lee 2009](#bookmark=id.1opuj5n)), the expression Linked Data can be used to define “a set of best practices for publishing and connecting structured data on the Web”.
+Tim Berners-Lee’s guidelines for five-star linked open data have become widely recognised.
 These guidelines outline a progressive approach to creating linked data:

-“1.
-Available on the web (whatever format) but with an open licence, to be Open Data.
+1. Available on the web (whatever format) but with an open licence, to be Open Data.

-2. Available as machine-readable structured data (e.g. excel instead of image scan of a table).
+2. Available as machine-readable structured data (e.g. Excel instead of an image scan of a table).
-3. as (2) plus non-proprietary format (e.g. CSV instead of excel).
+3. As (2) plus non-proprietary format (e.g. CSV instead of Excel).
 4. All the above plus, Use open standards from W3C (RDF and SPARQL) to identify things, so that people can point at your stuff.
-5. All the above, plus: Link your data to other people’s data to provide context.” ([Berners Lee 2009](#bookmark=kix.hkt5gb7jk2no))
+5. All the above, plus: Link your data to other people’s data to provide context.” ([Berners Lee 2009](#bookmark=id.39kk8xu))

-Over the last years, many GLAM institutions have been leveraging the potential of Linked Data to open previously siloed collections and regain their centuries-old recognition as intermediaries between users and Cultural Heritage through high-quality data publication ([Marden et al., 2013](#bookmark=kix.1tah5vl205c); [Daquino 2021](#bookmark=kix.feow97cw7rvn)).
+Over the last years, many GLAM institutions have been leveraging the potential of Linked Data to open previously siloed collections and regain their centuries-old recognition as intermediaries between users and Cultural Heritage through high-quality data publication ([Marden et al., 2013](#bookmark=id.1302m92); [Daquino 2021](#bookmark=id.48pi1tg)).
 Notable examples include the Library of Congress Linked Data Service, whose first dataset dates back to 2009\.
 Since then, many cultural institutions have embraced the same challenge, converting their holdings into collections of RDF triples and making them available through dedicated query services and APIs.

 The construction of linked datasets is made possible by some fundamental Web technologies, namely URIs (Uniform Resource Identifiers) and HTTP (HyperText Transfer Protocol), while on a conceptual level, their development is ensured by ontologies, which provide domain-specific vocabularies and a define the meaning of shared terms.
 However, the production of LOD collections in a native way has received little intention so far and many Cultural Heritage datasets are still dependent on some intermediate technologies which store their content in a traditional format.
-Overcoming such a limitation would make data consistency easier to maintain while maximising knowledge reusability and entity reconciliation ([Garcia, Kernerman, Bosque-Gil 2017](#bookmark=kix.b5e5uockut3l)).
+Overcoming such a limitation would make data consistency easier to maintain while maximising knowledge reusability and entity reconciliation ([Garcia, Kernerman, Bosque-Gil 2017](#bookmark=id.2nusc19)).

 To make linked open datasets truly FAIR, additional measures are necessary.
-Essential information such as license, version, and version history must be included.
+Essential information such as licence, version, and version history must be included.
 Data provenance management requires careful attention, as it is paramount also for project management purposes, e.g., to monitor the editorial process and to keep track of data versions.
 Models and technologies used should be thoroughly documented.
 Adopting shared models, vocabularies, standards, and protocols at national and international levels is vital, as exemplified by Zeri\&LODE’s use of Italian government standards for photos and artworks and LiLa’s integration of Latin into LLOD.

 The FAIRness of data also hinges on usability.
 While open and free access is fundamental, accessibility depends on the ease of use of services like LodView and the quality of their documentation.
 Long-term access must be ensured, preferably through external open access repositories like Zenodo, CLARIN repository or other robust, actively maintained tools.
 URIs require careful consideration—they should be uniform across different data access modes and point to web resources.
 Lastly, for a dataset to be truly FAIR, it must be comprehensively documented, especially regarding its data model, used resources (standards, vocabularies, ontologies), workflow, and data preparation tools.

 ## **Zeri & LODE** {#zeri-&-lode}

 Zeri\&LODE (website: [https://data.fondazionezeri.unibo.it/](https://data.fondazionezeri.unibo.it/)) is a University of Bologna project aimed at enhancing Federico Zeri’s repository catalogue.
-This repository includes an art library (46,000 volumes, 37,000 auction catalogs, 60 periodicals) and a photo archive (290,000 photographs of monuments and artworks).
+This repository includes an art library (46,000 volumes, 37,000 auction catalogues, 60 periodicals) and a photo archive (290,000 photographs of monuments and artworks).
 The project’s goal is to create an RDF dataset of Zeri’s photo archive, building on the cataloguing work conducted by the Federico Zeri Foundation and the University of Bologna.
-This initiative is part of a larger endeavor led by PHAROS, an International Consortium of Photo Archives that aims to create an open and freely accessible digital research platform allowing for comprehensive consolidated access to photo archive images and their associated scholarly documentation.
+This initiative is part of a larger endeavour led by PHAROS, an International Consortium of Photo Archives that aims to create an open and freely accessible digital research platform allowing for comprehensive consolidated access to photo archive images and their associated scholarly documentation.
-The catalogue implementation employed two Italian metadata content standards issued by the ICCD (Istituto Centrale per il Catalogo e la Documentazione) of the Italian Ministry of Cultural Heritage: Scheda F[^112] for photographs (Scheda di fotografia) and Scheda OA[^113] for artworks (Scheda Opera d’Arte).
-These standards served as the foundation for the dataset modeling.
+The catalogue implementation employed two Italian metadata content standards issued by the ICCD (Istituto Centrale per il Catalogo e la Documentazione) of the Italian Ministry of Cultural Heritage: Scheda F[^118] for photographs (Scheda di fotografia) and Scheda OA[^119] for artworks (Scheda Opera d’Arte).
+These standards served as the foundation for the dataset modelling.
-The initial release of the Zeri Photo Archive RDF dataset (April 2016\) represents a significant subset of data already available on the Zeri Catalog website[^114] and discoverable through the Europeana Portal.[^115] The dataset primarily covers Modern Art (15th-16th centuries), describing about 19,000 artworks and over 30,000 photographs through approximately 11 million RDF statements.
+The initial release of the Zeri Photo Archive RDF dataset (April 2016\) represents a significant subset of data already available on the Zeri Catalog website[^120] and discoverable through the Europeana Portal.[^121] The dataset primarily covers Modern Art (15th-16th centuries), describing about 19,000 artworks and over 30,000 photographs through approximately 11 million RDF statements.

 Developed using W3C standard technologies—RDF and SPARQL—the linked open dataset is accessible via a dedicated SPARQL endpoint, a web user interface, and LodView, a linked open data browser.
-The documentation provides quick access links to facilitate navigation in this browser.
+The documentation provides quick-access links to facilitate navigation in this browser.
 A downloadable version of the dataset is available in an open access repository at the University of Bologna.

-The concise documentation includes license information, attribution guidelines, references to models used in building the data model, and the URI creation schema to facilitate data reuse.
+The concise documentation includes licence information, attribution guidelines, references to models used in building the data model, and the URI creation schema to facilitate data reuse.
 However, some aspects of the dataset creation and workflow remain unclear, such as the use of external tools and development duration.
 While seemingly secondary, this information could benefit researchers undertaking similar projects.
-Additionally, the latest version date appears only in the attribution, and the dataset's status is ambiguous, as it represents only a subset of the materials in the Zeri Archive.
+Additionally, the latest version date appears only in the attribution, and the dataset’s status is ambiguous, as it represents only a subset of the materials in the Zeri Archive.

 The data model incorporates existing ontologies: the CIDOC Conceptual Reference Model (CIDOC-CRM), the SPAR Ontologies, and the HiCO Ontology.
-To enhance interoperability, the Zeri\&LODE project developed two custom ontologies: FEntry Ontology[^116] and OAEntry Ontology,[^117] which represent the aforementioned Scheda OA and Scheda F standards.
+To enhance interoperability, the Zeri\&LODE project developed two custom ontologies: FEntry Ontology[^122] and OAEntry Ontology,[^123] which represent the aforementioned Scheda OA and Scheda F standards.
 The documentation also provides links to the RDF mappings of these standards.
 Technical terms for artwork and photograph descriptions were sourced from the AAT Getty Thesaurus.
-GeoNames[^118] was used for place names, while VIAF, Getty ULAN,[^119] DBpedia,[^120] and Wikidata were used for people’s names.
+GeoNames[^124] was used for place names, while VIAF, Getty ULAN,[^125] DBpedia,[^126] and Wikidata were used for people’s names.

 ### **FAIRness evaluation summary** {#fairness-evaluation-summary-9}